joaocarvalhoopen/3D_Text_donut_demo_in_Rust/README.md

 - [The Rust book](https://doc.rust-lang.org/book/)

 ## License
-For my part of the port is MIT Open License but the original code in C and in Javascript doesn't have a license written, that i could find.
+For my part of the port is MIT Open License but the original code in C and in Javascript doesn't have a license written, that I could find.

 ## Have fun!
 Best regards, <br>